syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 ### Create a simple tab view

-This section explains how to create a simple tab view and configure it.
-The following screenshot illustrates the tab view in iOS devices.
+This section explains how to create a tab view and configure it.
+This is how the final output will look like in iOS devices.

 ![](images/Getting-Started/xamarin_ios_tabview.png)